2nd LPT Challenge Case 1 Dataset

 The upload form should also be filled with the following information, which is used for result presentation only if you choose to publish your result based on the evaluation sent by email:

-• Optionally, you may provide the URL address of the publication (if any) about your algorithm, or of a webpage describing it
+• Optional: URL address of the publication on your algorithm, or of a webpage describing it

 Contact in case of any questions: Andrea Sciacchitano, TU Delft: a.sciacchitano@tudelft.nl